Admission to PhD Studies

 Minimum programme enrolment threshold: 75 points out of 100.

-The university has the right to ask the applicant to show identification with the purpose of identity verification and take a screenshot of the applicant with the ID during entrance exams that take place via video call.
+The university has the right to ask the applicant to show identification with the purpose of identity verification and record entrance exams that take place via video call.